aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 ### Insert an Inline Image {#insert-an-inline-image}

 Pass a single string representing a file that contains the image to DocumentBuilder.InsertImage to insert the image into the document as an inline graphic.
-Below example shows how to insert an inline image at the cursor position into a document.
+Below example demonstrates how to insert an inline image at the cursor position into a document.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Document-DocumentBuilderInsertImage-DocumentBuilderInsertInlineImage.cs" >}}

-### How to Insert a Floating Image  {#insert-a-floating-image}
+### Insert a Floating Image  {#insert-a-floating-image}

 This example inserts a floating image from a file or URL at a specified position and size.